n3ssuno/ReKS/README.md

 [![DOI](https://zenodo.org/badge/130252224.svg)](https://zenodo.org/badge/latestdoi/130252224)

 ## Credits
-The package has been partly developed as part of the RENIR project, an international research network on industrial resilience led by profs.
+The package has been partly developed as within the [RENIR](https://renir.carloalberto.org) project, an international research network on industrial resilience led by profs.
 Aldo Geuna and Dan Breznitz and financed by the University of Turin, the Compagnia di San Paolo and The Lupina Foundation.
 I would like to thank the member of the network and the founders for their help and support.